EmiliosRichards/File-Management-System/README.md

 - **This section, written after the completion of the build, details the actual construction process of the File Management System.
 It covers the implementation stages, from initial setup to final adjustments, and reflects on the integration of the planned features and functionalities.**

+- To view the Finished Code Click [Here](src/FileManagementSystem.py)

 ## Initial Setup and Configuration
 This section of the documentation describes the preliminary steps involved in preparing the development environment and managing dependencies for the File Management System project.
 These initial configurations are crucial for ensuring that development proceeds smoothly and consistently across different setups.